Barkas218/simple_shell/README.md

        ./hsh -> executes

 DESCRIPTION
        Simple Holbishell is a prorgramm that provides an interface for users to get access to the kernel's services.
        This shell works as a command interpreter in two modes:

        Interactive Mode

-       In this mode, the shell takes the commands from the standard input, executes them and gets ready to read another command-line.
+       In this mode, the shell takes the commands from the standard input, executes them and gets ready to read anot her command-line.

        Non-interactive Mode

        This mode reads the commands from a file sent thru a pipe, the commands will be executed and the shell won't ask for more.

        The Holbishell is fully written in C programming language, it uses systemcalls and regular C functions.